syspulse/rpc3-proxy/README.md

 Caching Proxy for EVM RPC.

-- Proxy understand `batch` requests and can cache individual requests inside the batch
+- Proxy understands `batch` requests and can cache individual requests inside the batch

 - Proxy supports `latest` to cache it as `block number`